swiftlang/swift-evolution/proposals/0024-optional-value-setter.md

 ## Motivation

-In certain cases the `??` operation doesn't help with lengthly variable names, i.e., `really.long.lvalue[expression] = really.long.lvalue[expression] ?? ""`.
+In certain cases the `??` operation doesn't help with lengthy variable names, i.e., `really.long.lvalue[expression] = really.long.lvalue[expression] ?? ""`.
 In addtition to this other languages such as Ruby contain a pipe operator `really.long.lvalue[expression] ||= ""` which works the same way and which is very popular.
 This lowers the barrier of entry for programmers from that language.

 In the interest in conciseness and clarity I feel this would be a great addition to swift and would bring the length of that previous statement from